Walnut & Cinnamon Biscotti

 2. In a medium bowl, whisk together the flour, cornmeal, baking powder, salt, pepper and cinnamon.

 3. In the bowl of an electric mixer, cream the butter and sugar until light and fluffy, about 2 minutes.
-Add the egg and beat until well incorporated.
-Mix in the vanilla.
+Add the egg and vanilla and beat until well incorporated.
 Add the flour mixture and walnuts and mix on low speed until just combined.
 Wrap the dough in plastic wrap and refrigerate for 15 minutes.

 5. The cookies will keep in an airtight container for up to a month.

-6. Freezer-Friendly Instructions: The dough can be frozen for up to 3 months: Shape the dough into logs, wrap each securely in plastic wrap, and place them in a sealable bag.
+6. Freezer-Friendly Instructions: To freeze the dough: Shape into logs, wrap each securely in plastic wrap, and place them in a sealable bag.
 When ready to bake, remove the logs from the freezer, thaw the dough until pliable, and then proceed with recipe.
 To freeze after baking: After the cookies are completely cooled, double-wrap them securely with aluminum foil or plastic freezer wrap.
 Thaw overnight on the countertop before serving.

 Nutrition Information